Skip to content

 OverviewPool stats (active / max / queue), running list, recent sessions.

-WorkspacesCreate / delete workspaces.
+ProjectsCreate / delete projects.
 New = empty managed folder unless pointed at a custom path.

 ProvidersPer-instance status cards: binary path, version, env vars, extra args, "Rescan" button.
 Add custom instances when you need two PATs for the same CLI.

-ChannelsSlack + Telegram bot config (tokens, access control, default workspace).
+ChannelsSlack + Telegram bot config (tokens, access control, default project).
 Web UI is always-on.

 Sessions auto-create on the first message in a Slack thread, a Telegram chat, or a fresh web conversation.
 You don't pre-allocate them.